Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 But not all grain bins are the same.
 We saw that after two derechos hit South Dakota the summer of 2022.

-“We were fortunate to have all Summit-built grain bins withstand those storms,” says Jerad Hutchens, Vice President at Summit Contracting in Platte, SD.
+“We were fortunate to have all Summit-built grain bins withstand those storms,” says Jerad Hutchens, President at Summit Contracting in Platte, SD.
 “The difference with our bins is that we always build a stiffened bin.”

 Building storm-resistant grain bins